h2non/oml/README.md

 - **size**: Initial indent size.
 Default to `0`
 - **indent**: Indent spaces.
 Default to `2`
 - **tabs**: Use tabs instead of spaces to indent.
 Default to `false`

+## Syntax Reference

+This reference only points to the specific syntax use cases related to oml

+Please, take into account that oml syntax is completely based on the Oli language, so you can use any feature that is natively supported by Oli, like data references or block inheritance

+For more information about the oli syntax, you could visit the [language site][oli] or read the [specification][oli-docs]

 ### Featured example